 Donate to the NZ Conservation Trust - Sponsor a Predator Trap or Bait

 The NZ Conservation Trust together with other community groups are working together to make NZ predator free by 2050.
 Eradicating rats, stoats and possums will be beneficial to our environment.
 These three predators alone kill about 25 million native birds every year.
 You can help by sponsoring a trap and/or bait.
-As a Charitable Trust we rely on Membership, Sponsorship and Donations to ensure we are able to continue with breeding and conservation programmes for Kiwi and other endangered New Zealand species, as well as raising the profile of these endemic and unique species.
-We do not receive any Government funding, which is why all donations are gratefully accepted.

 The minimum purchasable quantity is 10

 Every Donation is gratefully accepted, but did you know....